-Today officially launched the new Extreme Platform AMD Which brings two Processors Extremely Powerful - We bring you an external review of a worthy candidate for the motherboard Processors These - Prime TRX40-Pro of Asus
+Today officially launched the new Extreme Platform AMD Which brings two Processors Particularly powerful - we bring you an outside overview of a worthy candidate for a motherboard for Processors These - Prime TRX40-Pro of Asus

 The time has come for a new Extreme Platform from the Camp AMD.
-Today officially launches AMD New series of Processors Owners like ultra-high cores, and with them comes a completely new platform for the motherboards that replace the TR4 and the chipset X399.
+Today officially launches AMD New series of Processors They have extremely high cores, and with them comes a completely new platform, the motherboards that replace the TR4 and the X399 chipset.

-The TRX40-E Gaming Its components are similar to Prime and mostly accepts different colors, and the Zenith II Extreme Which is considered the most advanced, and also rises accordingly with a tool Overclocking Extremely advanced.
+The TRX40-E Gaming is similar in its components to Prime and mainly gets different colors, and the Zenith II Extreme Which is considered the most advanced, and also rises accordingly with a tool Overclocking Extremely advanced.

 The TRX40-Pro mainly came to work.
 You won't find RGB on the board here and a host of gaming gimmicks that a work computer really needs.
 The TRX40 platform like its predecessor contains eight memory interfaces in four channels.
 The total memory space that the board supports is 256GB type DDR4, Which is 32GB per stick זיכרון.

 The TRX40-Pro also has four interfaces PCI-Express For expansion cards.
 Three of them at full X16 and one bottom at X4.
 All are standard 4.0 without exception.

 The bracket itself, TRX4 is identical in size to the previous generation TR4 bracket, but no compatibility Processors Among the residency included.
 There is also compatibility between the heat sinks so that all Cooling The TR4 bracket will also fit the TRX4 bracket.